dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 is rewritten as `object.opStaticIndex`,
 i. e. without template instantiation syntax.

+Indexing parameters of the form `lower .. upper` are handled separately.

-* In any case, if some of the `indices` are of the form `lower .. upper`, that part is rewritten as `object.opStaticSlice!(i, lower, upper)`, where `i` is the 0-based index of the slice in the square brackets.
+* If some of the `indices` are of the form `lower .. upper`, that part is rewritten as `object.opStaticSlice!(i, lower, upper)`, where `i` is the 0-based index of the slice in the square brackets.
-If this rewrite fails, the part is rewritten as `object.opStaticSlice!(lower, upper)`,
+* If this rewrite fails and the indexing expression is one-dimensional, the part is rewritten as `object.opStaticSlice!(lower, upper)`,
 i. e. without the index.

-If the static rewriting detailed above ultimately fails, rewriting with dynamic indexing operators is done.
+* If this rewrite also fails, the part is rewritten as `opSlice!i(lower, upper)`, where `i` is the 0-based index of the slice in the square brackets.
+* If this rewrite fails and the indexing expression is one-dimensional, the part is rewritten as `object.opSlice(lower, upper)`.
+* Otherwise, it is an error.

+### Expansion Operator

+Additionally and optionally, the DIP proposes to add the compiler-recognized member `opExpand`.
+It is expected to be an alias to a sequence.

+For an Expression `expr`, `expr...` would be a valid Expression, too.
+It is rewritten as `expr.opExpand` if the type of `expr` has that member.
+Otherwise, if the type of `expr` has a compile-time known `length` or `opDollar` member and static indexing expressions `expr[0]` to `expr[expr.length - 1]` or `expr[expr.opDollar - 1]` compile, `expr...` rewrites to the sequence `expr[0], ..., expr[expr.length - 1]`.
+Note that it is *not* a comma expression.
+Note also, that in contrast to C++’s `...` in expressions, they are not forwarded into the expression.

+The compiler-recognized member `opExpand` is itself optional.
+The rest of the change can be useful without the `opExpand` rewrite.

 ## Examples

 ### Closed Tuples

 Static indexing could be used to implement ecapsulated tuples which do not auto expand (in contrast to Phobos’ `Tuple`[⁽²⁾]).
-* The entries can be retrieved, but not (re)assigned after construction.
+* The entries can be read (by copy) with the syntax `tuple[index]`, but not (re)assigned after construction.
-* Slices (rather sections) of the tuple are tuples again.
+* Slice expressions of the tuple are sub-tuples, typed as a kind of tuple, again.

 ```D
 struct ReadOnlyTuple(Ts...)